 What Is the Best Practices Affirmation Program?

 On September 19, 2016 the Institute announced its Best Practices Affirmation Program at a press briefing in New York.
 Read the press release here.

-The Best Practices Affirmation Program offers advisors a unique opportunity to say to investors and regulators how the firm commits high professional conduct standards.
+The Best Practices Affirmation Program offers advisors a unique opportunity to say to investors and regulators how the firm commits to high professional conduct standards.
 Best Practices professional conduct standards are more rigorous than other codes of conduct.
-Advisors and advisory firms who subscribe to the Best Practices will be put on a registry and that registry will be publicized to investors and media.
-The advisors who subscribe will lead a renaissance in fiduciary care.
+Advisors and advisory firms who subscribe to the Best Practices are put on a registry and that registry is publicized to investors and media.
+The Best Practices advisors who subscribe are helping lead a renaissance in fiduciary care.

 What Do I Need to do to Participate in the Best Practices Affirmation Program?

 Here are the steps to be taken to become an Affirmed Advisor.